thechrislewis/Adventure-Game/README.md

 You will learn all about:
    - lists.
 Adding and dropping items from the inventory
    - dictionaries.
 Storing and retrieving information about the rooms
    - processing user input.
-Normalising text to a signle standard format. e.g. UPPERCASE, lowercase, Titlecase
+Normalising text to a single standard format. e.g. UPPERCASE, lowercase, Titlecase

 ## Features
 - **Exploration**: Move through different rooms using `Go North`, `Go South`, etc.